smallfoxx/GW2.PS/README.md

 As another example, if you would like to retrieve the daily achievements, you can run the following command:

     Get-GW2Achievement -Daily

+You can find more examples at the Wiki page [Examples](/smallfoxx/GW2.PS/wiki/Examples).

 ## Documentation